PapiVPG/STL_-exercises/README.md

 # STL_-exercises
-A few task with STL containers
+A few tasks with STL containers

+1: Counting time of operations on containers
+2: Database of books with tittle,ratings,cost (Sorting)
+3: Game Hangman